Great Falls Camera Club

 The following will NOT be allowed in our monthly photography contests:

-2. Adding elements that were NOT there when the photo was taken is
+1. Adding elements that were NOT there when the photo was taken is PROHIBITED

 The judge/judges for each contest will have the freedom to disqualify or reduce the placing of any photo that he/she feels was altered beyond those guidelines.